alissonlauffer/KangramX/README.md

 - Added ability to copy ID of dialogs.
 - Show full number of subscribers.
 - Enable smooth keyboard switch for non-debug builds.
+- Quick share button for every media in private chats.
+- Original message date for forwarded messages.
+- Tap on sticker with pre-written text will send both.
 - Other internal improvements.

 ## Credits